 For paid SEO, the PPC (pay per click) audit is utilized to determine the current performance of the campaign.
 The audit, therefore, helps in enhancing such performance.

-The audit goes through the settings and structure of the campaign and evaluates if the metrics are being met or not.
+The audit goes through the settings and structure of the campaign and evaluates whether the metrics are being met or not.
 Such evaluation includes the type of campaign, the appearance of the ads, and the time the ads are served, among others.

 Social media audit

 Other than the social content, the audit also includes community management and how effective the management task has been.
-Effectiveness is measured by the levels of engagement and other metrics, so these too are evaluated.
+Effectiveness is measured by the levels of engagement and other metrics, so these, too, are evaluated.

 Nevertheless, the most important element is the movement from the top down to the bottom of the sales funnel.
 Social conversions are important, so these must be gauged as well.